tatey/delayed-web/README.markdown

     rails generate delayed:web:install

-This will install an initializer into `config/initializers/delayed_web.rb` and mount the engine at `/jobs` in `config/routes.rb`.
+This will install an initializer into `config/initializers/delayed_web.rb`, mount the engine at `/jobs` in `config/routes.rb` and add the stylesheets to the list of precomiled assets in `application.rb` (If assets are enabled).

-### Asset Pipeline (Optional)

-Add the engine's assets to your whitelist of precompiled assets.

-    # config/application.rb
-    config.assets.enabled = true
-    config.assets.precompile << 'delayed/web/application.css'

 ## Routes